ec500-software-engineering/exercise-2-ffmpeg-quinnyyy/README.md

 Estimate the maximum number of such operations on your computer
   I can run 2 of these processes concurrently on my computer

+# Task 2
+Design a module that can queue and process videos and notify the caller when the videos are ready.
+Implement the module
+Include tracking interface to show how many processes are going on and success of each